nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 subtitle: Explore our guide to use Arrow
 ---

 Welcome to **Arrow** User Guide!
-This user guide will give a descriptive instruction on how to use **Arrow**.
+This user guide will give you a descriptive instruction on how to use **Arrow**.
 The _words_ _in_ _italic_ are terms you may be unfamiliar with.
-And if that is the case, do not hesitate checking them out in [Glossary](#glossary).
+And if that is the case, do not hesitate to check them out in [Glossary](#glossary).

 **Arrow** is a **desktop app** that **help software project managers keep track of their members’ tasks and deliverables**.
-By associating tasks to specific team members, users can **keep track of what needs to be done and have quick access to contact information should they wish to reach out to the member**.
-More specifically, apart from the _command box_, there are two main lists which store the tasks list and the contact list.
-In this way, our target users (software project manager) can use two lists to organize the team project easily.
+By associating tasks to specific teammates, users can **keep track of what needs to be done and have quick access to contact information should they wish to reach out to the teammate**.
+More specifically, apart from the _command box_, there are two main lists which store the tasks list and the teammates list.
+In this way, our users can use two lists to organize the team project easily.

-**Arrow** uses a _Command Line Interface_ (CLI)at the same time possessing convenience of a _Graphical User Interface_ (GUI).
-The main target audiences are software project managers, who should be equipped with _Command Line Interface_ (CLI) skills.
-And if you can type fast, **Arrow** can help you manage your teammates in an exceptionally quick way.
+**Arrow** uses a _Command Line Interface_ (CLI) and at the same time possesses the convenience of a _Graphical User Interface_ (GUI).
+The main target users are software project managers, who should be equipped with _Command Line Interface_ (CLI) skills.
+And if you can type fast, **Arrow** can help you manage your tasks in an exceptionally quick way.

 ### Note